UKBLUES AWARDS RULES – 2021

-To avoid any possible conflict of interest, panellists are asked not to nominate artists in whom they have a close professional interest, including managers, agents, publicists or members of staff of record labels/companies should not nominate any artist(s) that they represent.
+To avoid any possible conflict of interest, panellists were asked not to nominate artists in whom they have a close professional interest, including managers, agents, publicists or members of staff of record labels/companies should not nominate any artist(s) that they represent.

 Voting will take place during the ‘voting period’ – 1st to 15th February 2021 both days included.

 N.B.
 Votes submitted which are not accompanied by the full personal details requested at the beginning of the voting page will be discounted.
 These details will not be used for any purpose other than the security of the voting process and to confirm the eligibility of the voters.
 All details will be discarded after the voting process has ended.
 All information provided will be managed in strict accordance with the General Data Protection Regulations (GDPR).

 Voters may only vote for one nominee in each category and may only vote once in each category.

 They may vote in any or all categories in any one session.
 If voters wish to vote in different categories during different voting sessions they may but all votes must be cast within the specified voting period.
 Any votes cast outside the voting period or not correctly submitted will not be counted.

 Logs of all voting activity will be recorded and monitored.
 Any party identified as having voted or sought to vote more than once will be barred from voting completely (for this and all future awards) and their vote(s) will be discarded.